 One thing we’ve learnt of late is that taking the party outside is achievable – and even desirable.
 The result?
 Outdoor “rooms”, including kitchens, where the attention to design detail matches that given to interior spaces.
 Garden design has evolved to accommodate this change, as have indoor-outdoor transitions – running the same floor tiles seamlessly from inside to out, for example, or glazing the partition with black Crittall-style doors.
 “We have been asked to put in timber semi-sunk hot tubs with pergolas,” says Ashford.
 “If you add to that an outdoor dry kitchen with a fire pit and communal seating, a wood-fired pizza oven and a barbecue area, then you have a cool entertaining space.”

 Artful lighting installations and integrated wireless speaker systems can transform a space for social gatherings.
 “Lighting needs to be dimmable and from a variety of sources,” recommends Ashford.
 This might be a blend of ceiling, wall and feature lighting that combines to create a party atmosphere.
 “If you pay attention to lighting outside – lanterns, for example – you can use the space throughout the winter.”
-Hang up the mistletoe, the party is coming home.
+Put the champagne on ice, the party is coming home.

 Pictures from top: the ultimate dinner party (unsplash); indoor and outdoor entertaining space by Burbank Interiors